kolenaIO/kolena/docs/dataset/advanced-usage/extract-text-metadata.md

 icon: kolena/properties-16
 ---

-# :kolena-properties-20: Text Metadata Extraction
+# :kolena-properties-20: Extracting Metadata from Text Fields

 This guide outlines how to configure the extraction of metadata from text data on Kolena.
 Follow the steps below to get started with Automatic Metadata Extraction for Text.